dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/working-with-sql.md

 LocalDB:

 * Is a lightweight version of the SQL Server Express Database Engine, installed by default with Visual Studio.
-* Targeted for program development.
 * Starts on demand by using a connection string.
-* Runs in user mode, so there's no complex configuration.
+* Is targeted for program development.
+It runs in user mode, so there's no complex configuration.
 * By default creates *.mdf* files in the *C:/Users/{user}* directory.

+### Examine the database

 From the **View** menu, open **SQL Server Object Explorer** (SSOX).